-That dollar amount reflects a 7.2% increase from the $37.8 billion in Colombian exports for 2017.
+That dollar amount results from a -6.7% drop compared to the $41.8 billion in Colombian exports for 2018.

-The 5 major buyers of Colombian exported products are the United States of America, mainland China, Panama, Brazil and Ecuador.
-Combined, that quintet of main customers purchased over half (53%) of goods exported from Colombia in 2021.
+The 5 major buyers of Colombian exported products are the United States of America, Panama, India, mainland China and Ecuador.
+Combined, that quintet of main customers purchased about half (59.5%) of products exported from Colombia in 2022.

-Applying a continental lens, about a third (33.9%) of Colombia’s exports by value were delivered to North American countries while 28.8% were sold to importers in Latin America excluding Mexico but including the Caribbean.
-Colombia shipped another 22.4% worth of goods to Asia, with 13.3% going to importers in Europe.
+Applying a continental lens, over a third (36.4%) of Colombia’s exports by value was delivered to North American countries while 30.8% was sold to importers in Latin America excluding Mexico but including the Caribbean.
+Colombia shipped another 17.5% worth of goods to Asia.

 Colombia’s Top Trading Partners

 Below is a list showcasing Colombia’s largest trading partners in terms of export sales.
 That is, countries that imported the most Colombian shipments by dollar value during 2022.
 Also shown is each import country’s percentage of total Colombian exports.

 - United States: US$12 billion (30.9% of total Colombian exports)

 - Panama: $5.7 billion (14.6%)